Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 The most important step in treatment of C. difficile is to stop the antibiotic that allowed the infection to develop.
 If an antibiotic is necessary to treat an ongoing infection, the healthcare provider may choose an antibiotic that is less likely to allow further growth of C. difficile, when possible.

-Antibiotic treatment — An oral antibiotic is usually recommended to treat people who are infected with C. difficile.
+Antibiotic treatment — Usually an oral antibiotic (metronidazole, vancomycin, or fidaxomicin) is used to treat people who are infected with C. difficile.
 It is important to take each dose of the antibiotic on time and to finish the entire course of treatment (usually 10 to 14 days).

 Probiotics — Probiotics are "healthy" microorganisms (bacteria, yeast) that can be taken by mouth.
-Benefits of probiotics have been suggested for several digestive diseases.
-However, these benefits have been proven only for some types of probiotics in selected situations.
+These probiotics do not by themselves cure C. difficile infection, but they may be beneficial in selected situations.
 (See "Clostridium difficile and probiotics".)

 While probiotics are generally safe, case reports have described serious illness and deaths related to their use in people who were critically ill or who had a weakened immune system.